Mortgage lenders don’t shy away from risk… so long as they can price that risk at a level that they can make a profit.

 Also, there are tax-related considerations related to occupancy types that you’ll want to be aware of.
 So we highly recommend that you talk to a tax professional about the tax implications of the occupancy type of your property.

-Otherwise, if you have any questions about occupancy types, mortgages, or anything real-estate related, click the button below to request a free consultation.
+Otherwise, if you have any questions about occupancy types, mortgages, or anything real-estate related, call now at (888) 273-8734 or Schedule a Consultation.